Home | ENG | 繁體 | 简体

 CEO's MESSAGE

-It is our long held belief that shareholders should receive a return, as such we are pleased to declare an interim dividend of HK10 cents per share for the year with an option to receive the interim dividend wholly or partly in the form of new fully paid shares in lieu of cash.
+It is our long-held belief that shareholders should receive a return, however given the current uncertainty in the global outlook, we have not declared a dividend.
 We will continue to reassess our dividend policy based on our expectations of the economic outlook.
 As ever, I would like to thank you all for your continued support for, and faith in APAC Resources.

 Andrew Ferguson